alahirajeffrey/alahirajeffrey/README.md

 ### Brief Introduction

-Hi there 👋 My name is Alahira Jeffrey and I am a self taught backend developer.
+Hi there 👋 My name is Alahira Jeffrey and I am a backend developer.

 ### Stack
-My stack include nodejs(express, nestjs) and python, mongodb and postgreSQL for data persistence, git and github for version control.
+My stack include nodejs(express, nestjs), typescript and python, mongodb and postgreSQL for data persistence, git and github for version control.

 ### Goals for 2022